 - Take That: One Engvall puzzle clue was "what Jeff Foxworthy does every morning."
 The contestant's first guess was MONEY, to which Engvall mock-flippantly replied "Oh come on, I said every morning."
 Eventually the contestant correctly guessed MOANS.

 - Take That, Me: In the Engvall run, one puzzle's clue was "People have said this about my act."
 The contestant first said SHAME ("Obviously you've never seen my act or you'd know I have no shame."), followed by SORRY.
 Eventually she got the right answer: SUCKS.

 - Trial-and-Error Gameplay: The entire point of the spelling game, as you're supposed to guess what the word is by using the provided letter(s), correct guesses, and hints of a right letter in the wrong place.
 Sometimes a valid strategy was simply to say something that obviously wasn't the right word simply to get some more letters (and to avoid getting the buzzer).
 Only the first letter is given to start off, so for example, suppose the answer is TRUCK.
-The constant's first guess might be THOSE, which wouldn't reveal any letters.
-After this, if the contestant guessed TRICK, even though that definitely couldn't be the answer (since H was already shown not to be in the correct response), they would now have T—CK on the board, making progress toward finding the correct response.
+The contestant's first guess might be THOSE, which wouldn't reveal any letters.
+After this, if the contestant guessed THICK, even though that definitely couldn't be the answer (since H was already shown not to be in the correct response), they would now have T—CK on the board, making progress toward finding the correct response.
 In addition, following this point in gameplay, it is by no means required for the contestant to give another word that ends with -CK; other words can still be used in order to potentially fish for the letters that belong in the other spaces.
 The only hard rule was that the word spelled must still begin with the given letter (T, in this case).